Fish pie: Ingredients

-The pie is usually made with fresh and smoked fish (for example cod, haddock, salmon or halibut) or seafood in a white sauce or cheddar cheese sauce made using the milk the fish was poached in.
-Hard boiled eggs are a common additional ingredient.
+The pie is usually made with fresh and smoked fish (for example, cod, haddock, salmon or halibut) or seafood in a white sauce or cheddar cheese sauce made using the milk the fish was poached in.
+Hard-boiled eggs are a common additional ingredient.
 Parsley or chives are sometimes added to the sauce.
-It is oven-baked in a deep dish but is not usually made with the shortcrust or puff pastry casing that is associated with most savoury pies (e.g. steak and kidney pie).
+It is oven-baked in a deep dish but is not usually made with the shortcrust or puff pastry shell that is associated with most savoury pies (e.g. steak and kidney pie).

-In place of a pastry casing enclosing the pie, a topping of mashed potatoes (sometimes with cheese or vegetables such as onions and leeks added) is used to cover the fish during baking.
+In place of pastry enclosing the pie, a topping of mashed potatoes (sometimes with cheese or vegetables such as onions and leeks added) is used to cover the fish during baking.
 The dish is sometimes referred to as "fisherman's pie" because the mashed potato topping is similar to that used for shepherd's pie.

 Royal fish pie

 Gifts of fish pie to the king were a common tradition for various occasions.
 In a Lenten tradition, the town of Yarmouth was required to bake 100 herrings into two dozen pies and send them to the king.
 The prior of Llanthony, Gloucester, baked eels and carp into a pie as a gift to Henry VIII in 1530.
 In 1752 one was sent to the Prince of Wales.
 The tradition was also recorded during the reign of Queen Victoria.